-56th Street - Jomax to Dynamite Mountain View Road - 92nd to 96th (requires reclassification in future) Construct a new 5-lane collector complete street between Jomax Road and Dynamite Boulevard (1 mile).
-Other project elements will include 5-6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane/raised median, 6-8' sidewalk on one side, 8-10' side path and 6-8' multi-use trail.
+56th Street - Jomax to Dynamite Construct a new 5-lane collector complete street between Jomax Road and Dynamite Boulevard (1 mile).
+Other project elements will include 5- 6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane/raised median, 6-8' sidewalk on one side, 8-10' side path and 6-8' multi-use trail.
 Traffic signals and additional turn bay capacity at Jomax Road and Dynamite Boulevard may also be included, and a roundabout is planned at the Pinnacle Vista Drive intersection.
-Right-of-way acquisition will be necessary in some locations.
-Expand Mountain View Road from a 3-lane to a 5-lane complete street between 92nd and 96th streets.
-Other project elements will include 5-6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane/raised median, and 6-8' sidewalk on each side.
-Right-of-way Shea Boulevard/Loop 101 Bypass acquisition will be required.
-Construct roundabouts at up to three locations to facilitate travel on the Mountain View Road corridor between Loop 101 and 96th Street as an east/west alternative to Shea Boulevard, which is at or over capacity in this area.
+Right-of- way acquisition will be necessary in some locations.
+Mountain View Road - 92nd to 96th Provide creative solutions to improve traffic, pedestrian, and bicycling mobility.
+Any addition of travel lanes would require reclassification of the roadway by City Council.
+Shea Boulevard/Loop 101 Bypass Construct roundabouts at up to three locations to facilitate travel on the Mountain View Road corridor between Loop 101 and 96th Street as an east/west alternative to Shea Boulevard, which is at or over capacity in this area.
 The intersections include Mt.
 View/90th, Mt.
 View/92nd, and Mt.
 View/96th.
 Hayden Road - Jomax to Dynamite Construct a new 3-lane complete street between Jomax Road and Dynamite Boulevard (1 mile).
 Other project elements will include 5-6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane/raised median, 6-8' sidewalk on one side, 8-10' side path and 6-8' multi-use trail.
 Traffic signals and additional turn bay capacity at Jomax Road and Dynamite Boulevard may also be included.
 Right-of-way acquisition will be necessary in some locations.
 The majority of this project is expected to be constructed by private development.
 North Old Town Intersection Improvements Add capacity and improve vehicular and pedestrian safety at up to eight intersections in the vicinity of Scottsdale Fashion Square and the Scottsdale Waterfront high activity areas.
 The intersections are Scottsdale/Camelback, Scottsdale/Fashion Square, Scottsdale/Highland, Scottsdale/Rancho Vista, Scottsdale/Chaparral, Goldwater/Highland, Goldwater/Camelback and Camelback/Marshall Way.
 A roundabout is planned at the Goldwater/Highland location.